 Why go: This incredible bread company sells breads and pastries made with house-milled, organic, heirloom grains and great coffee.
 Pick up a sandwich to-go for your day in the park and shop for local wares.

 Tip: Head several doors down to the St. Vrain Market for fresh vegetables, baguettes, jams and other grocery items.
 There’s a great selection of gourmet cheeses, housemade sausage and fresh-baked pies.

 Why Go: Enjoy sit-down cocktails and tasting flights inside or outside.
 The lawn offers table seating and yard games like cornhole.
 It’s located on the outskirts of Lyons, Colorado, on the east side not far from the intersection of highways 36 and 66.

-TIP: The distillery also offers to-go bottle and cocktail sales.
+TIP: The distillery also offers to-go bottle sales.